YinuoW/ECE143_Project/README.md

 #### Step1: get the dataset `2018.csv`

-Since our main dataset is to large to upload, you will need to generate it from raw data.
+Since our main dataset is too large to upload, you will need to generate it from raw data.
 To get the `2018.csv`, run the `merge.py` first.

 #### Step2: select one folder and get the corresponding extracted data from the dataset